fondac/lunchpail/breakfast/shakshuka.md

 4. Add tomatoes, harissa paste, and spinach.
 Simmer over low heat and stir often until sauce has thickened, about 15 minutes.
 5. Use a large spoon to make 8 wells in the sauce.
 Crack 1 egg into each well.
 (If switching to oven, put skillet in oven.)
 6. Cook 4–8 minutes or until eggs are set.
 Yolks should be light orange but not runny.
-7. Top with feta, parsley, avocado, and micro greens.
+7. Serve in the skillet.
+Top with feta, parsley, avocado, and micro greens.
 Serve with bread.